 Advanced HR-positive/HER2-negative breast cancer treatments

-- Palbociclib (Ibrance), ribociclib (Kisqali), or abemaciclib (Verzenio) is used in combination with aromatase inhibitors.
+• Palbociclib (Ibrance), ribociclib (Kisqali), or abemaciclib (Verzenio) are combined with aromatase inhibitors.

-- Everolimus (Afinitor) is used in combination with an aromatase inhibitor called exemestane (Aromasin).
-It’s intended for those whose cancer progressed while using letrozole (Femara) or anastrozole (Arimidex), both aromatase inhibitors.
+• Everolimus (Afinitor) is combined with an aromatase inhibitor called exemestane (Aromasin).
+It’s intended for those whose cancer progressed while using letrozole (Femara) or anastrozole (Arimidex).

-- Alpelisib (Piqray) is used to block a form of the PI3K protein in cancer cells.
+• Alpelisib (Piqray) blocks a form of the PI3K protein in cancer cells.

-- Fulvestrant (Faslodex) targets a receiver called the estrogen receptor to inhibit cancer cell growth.
+• Fulvestrant (Faslodex) targets the estrogen receptor to inhibit cancer cell growth.

-- Tamoxifen is a selective estrogen-receptor response modulator (SERM) which can inhibit the effects of estrogen in the breast tissue.
+• Tamoxifen is a SERM that can inhibit the effects of estrogen in the breast tissue.

-- Toremifene (Fareston) is another SERM that is sometimes used in advanced breast cancer in postmenopausal people.
+• Toremifene (Fareston) is a SERM that’s sometimes used to treat advanced breast cancer after menopause.

-- Monoclonal antibodies such as trastuzumab (Herceptin, others) and pertuzumab (Perjeta) attach to the HER2 protein to help stop the cancer cells from growing.
+• Monoclonal antibodies, including trastuzumab (Herceptin) and pertuzumab (Perjeta), attach to the HER2 protein to help prevent cancer cells from growing.

-- Antibody-drug conjugates (ADC) such as ado-trastuzumab emtansine (Kadcyla or TDM-1) and fam-trastuzumab deruxtecan (Enhertu) attach to the HER2 protein on cancer cells, bringing any chemotherapy directly to it.
+• Antibody-drug conjugates (ADC), including ado-trastuzumab emtansine (Kadcyla) and fam-trastuzumab deruxtecan-nxki (Enhertu), attach to the HER2 protein on cancer cells, bringing any chemotherapy directly to it.

-- Kinase inhibitors such as lapatinib (Tykerb), neratinib (Nerlynx), and tucatinib (Tukysa) attempt to slow cell growth by blocking growth signals from a type of protein called kinase.
+• Kinase inhibitors, including lapatinib (Tykerb), neratinib (Nerlynx), and tucatinib (Tukysa), attempt to slow cell growth by blocking growth signals from a type of protein called kinase.

-- Stage at diagnosis.
-Breast cancer is divided into stages 1 through 4 to indicate tumor size and how far the cancer has spread.
-Cancer is easier to treat in the early stages, before it has the chance to spread.
+• Stage at diagnosis: Breast cancer is divided into stages 1–4 to indicate tumor size and how far the cancer has spread.
+Cancer is easier to treat in the early stages before it can spread.
 Stage 4 means the cancer has reached distant tissues or organs.
 This is also called advanced or metastatic breast cancer.

-- Tumor grade.
-Breast tumors have a tumor score of 1 to 3.
-Grade 1 means the cells are close to normal in appearance.
+• Tumor grade: Breast tumors have a grade of 1–3.
+Grade 1 means the cells are close to the expected appearance.
 Grade 2 means they’re more abnormal.
-Grade 3 means they bear little resemblance to normal breast cells.
+Grade 3 means they bear little resemblance to healthy breast cells.
 The higher the grade, the more aggressive the cancer.

-- Whether this is a first cancer or a recurrence.
-If you’ve previously been treated for breast cancer, you’ll need a new biopsy and pathology report.
-This is because your HR and HER2 status may have changed, which will affect the approach to treatment.
+• Whether this is a first cancer or a recurrence: If you’ve previously been treated for breast cancer, you’ll need a new biopsy and pathology report.
+Your HR and HER2 status may have changed.

-As well, your overall health — including other medical conditions, your age and whether you’re pre- or postmenopausal, and personal preferences — will dictate the course of treatment.
+Your overall health — including other medical conditions, age, and whether you’re pre- or postmenopausal — will also dictate the course of treatment.